jjoao/natura/Lingua-NATerm/naterm.md

 Both External and inline tables follow a CSV-like format, where:

      Register separator is newline
-     Field separator is "::" (spaces adjacent to FS are removed) Sub field separator is "|" (spaces adj. are ignored) empty lines are ignored
+     Field separator is "::"    (spaces adjacent to FS are removed) Sub field separator is "|" (adjacent spaces are removed) empty lines are ignored
      empty fields
      lines started by "#" are comments (ignored)